renatabiniek/hush-daisies/README.md

 ### Credits

+* Code Institute's Boutique Ado walkthrough project was used as a starting point, modified and build on during the developement
 * Logos for the As seen in section taken from the official sites [One Fab Day](https://onefabday.com/) and [Ireland's Homes Interior and Living](https://www.ihil.net//)
 * Most of the images were sourced from [Unsplash](https://unsplash.com/):
   * [Hero image](https://unsplash.com/photos/OuWeHz4lPZg)